darktable-org/dtdocs/content/preferences-settings/processing.md

 : - _default_: the GPU processes the center view pixelpipe; the CPU processes the preview pipe; : - _multiple GPUs_: both pixelpipes are processed in parallel on two different GPUs; : - _very fast GPU_: both pixelpipes are processed sequentially on the GPU.

+tune OpenCL performance
+: Defines how darktable will attempt to tune OpenCL performance for your system.
+The following options are provided (default _nothing_):
+: - _nothing_: do not attempt to tune OpenCL performance.
+: - _memory size_: on the first run of a pixelpipe, darktable determines how much memory is available and assumes that the same amount will continue to be available for the remainder of your darktable session.
+This will usually be safe if you are not using any other applications that need a reasonable amount of your GPU's memory.
+Otherwise you might be better to disable this option, as it could lead to out-of-memory errors.
+: - _memory transfer_: when darktable needs more memory than it has available, it breaks your images into tiles, which are processed separately.
+When tiling, darktable frequently needs to transfer data between system and GPU memory.
+This option tells darktable to use a special copy mode (pinned memory transfer), which can be faster, but can also require more memory on some devices.
+On other devices it might degrade performance.
+There is no safe general way to predict how this option will function on a given device so you will have to test it for yourself.
+: - _memory size and transfer_: use both tuning mechanisms.